nguyenletan/notes/git-workflow.md

 --------------------------------------------
  Managing your Local Repo
 --------------------------------------------
-NOTE: If you need to hard reset your local repo to match
+If you need to hard reset your local repo to match
        the remote master use the following commands:<br>
  `$ git fetch origin`<br>
  `$ git reset --hard origin/master`<br>